 1. Why do atoms combine to form a molecule?

-Dative bonding also known as co-ordinate bonding is a type of a covalent bond in which sharing of electron takes place from the same atom.
+Dative bonding, also known as co-ordinate bonding, is a type of covalent bond in which sharing of electrons takes place from the same atom.

 3. Write an example of co-ordinate bonding.